SiyiQi000/SiyiQi000.github.io/index.md

 <p>
  I'm a postgraduate student in Nature Management at <a href="https://www.ku.dk/english/">UCPH</a> now.
  My undergraduate major is Landscape Architecture.
 After graduating from <a href="https://www.scau.edu.cn/">SCAU</a>, I worked as a landscape engineer at an institute in Shenzhen for two years.
-Then, I decided to make our urban ecological planning more rational.
-So I came to UCPH to pursue my scientific planning dream.
+Then, I decided to come to UCPH to pursue my scientific planning dream.
 </p>
 <p>
 <q>